 A ligament is a band of tissue that connects a bone to another bone.
-The collateral ligaments of the knee are located on the outside of your knee joint.
-They help connect the bones of your upper and lower leg, inside your knee joint.
+The collateral ligaments of the knee are located on the outside part of your knee joint.
+They help connect the bones of your upper and lower leg, around your knee joint.

 - The lateral collateral ligament (LCL) runs on the outer side of your knee.

 - The medial collateral ligament (MCL) runs along the inside of your knee.

 A collateral ligament injury occurs when the ligaments are stretched or torn.
 A partial tear occurs when only part of the ligament is torn.
 A complete tear occurs when the entire ligament is torn into two pieces.